 3. Tell your friend why you need the money

 If you're unsure of how to ask, try this out: "Hey, I know I already asked you this, but could you pay me back for 'X'?
-I'm pretty tight on money right now."
+I'm pretty tight on money for back-to-school shopping."
 Or mention that you need the money for your upcoming vacation or dues for a club or whatever.

 4. Be direct

 If all of the other approaches have failed, try being more firm.
-Your friend may have assumed that you weren't serious about the matter and that you didn't really care about when they had to pay you back - they may have thought that "whenever it's convenient for them" was also convenient for you.
+Your friend may have assumed that you weren't serious about the matter and that you didn't really care about when she had to pay you back—she may have thought that "whenever it's convenient for her" was also convenient for you.